mahesh882/react-drag-tag-input/README.md

 "react-dom": "17.0.2"

 ```
 It is, however, also available to be used separately (`dist/ReactTags.min.js`).
 If you prefer this method remember to include [ReactDND](https://github.com/gaearon/react-dnd) as a dependancy.
-Refer to the [example](https://stackblitz.com/edit/react-drag-tag-input) to see how this works.

 ## Usage